BX-Team/BXSploit/README.md

 All scripts you can find in program or in `/scripts` directory.
 More information will be written on the wiki (coming soon)

 ## 💾 Download
 You can download BXSploit via [Releases](https://github.com/BX-Team/BXSploit/releases) page on right side.
-You must download the installer and then it will install the main BXSploit.exe file for you
+You must download the installer and then it will install the main BXSploit.exe file for you.
+Also you can create a shortcut on youe desktop!

 ## 🛑 Denial of responsibility
 If you are blocked by the ROBLOX administration - you will be to blame for this yourself!